By Ian Chow, Certified Massage Therapist / Infant Massage Instructor / Oncology Massage Trainer

-On a broader term, we are currently in our second time of Movement Control Order within a span of 12 months in Malaysia.
+On a broader term, we have been through three lockdowns in Malaysia within a span of 18 months with the industry finally be able to operate from 1st October 2021 onwards.
 Life has been tough to many.
 May you also be able to relate to the points below in what you are doing or pursuing or aiming to do in the near future.

 VALUE – Know that there is always a value attached to the massage that one is rendering.
 But that doesn’t mean it should revolve solely on dollar and cents.
 It can be an intangible value as well.
 I know my worth and I set my “price”.
 At times, our compassionate side must be taken into account; to consider how much a client is in need of the service and how much him / her can afford the service.

 CONNECT – Whether it is a relaxation or treatment massage, if we don’t have the physical or emotional connection with the receiver, there are not going to be much work that we can do on the receiver’s well-being and I do believe that our touch sensory, our receptors have its own sixth sense to tell whether one is sincere in what they are giving at that point of time.